Alexander Ollongren: Return to Leiden University

 In 1980, Ollongren became a Full Professor of computer science at Leiden, specializing in the semantics of programming languages.
 That same year, he spent a half year sabbatical at the Department of Computer Science and Artificial Intelligence of Linköping University in Sweden.
 Several years later, the computer science section of the department became the Leiden Institute of Advanced Computer Science (LIACS).

-Ollongren retired at the age of 65 years.
+Ollongren retired at the age of 65.
 He became Emeritus Professor of Leiden University in November 1993, delivering the public lecture called Vix Famulis Audenda Parat, including an invited speech by ‘Alan Turing’, which was enacted by George K. Miley, a university astronomer, in the University’s auditorium.

-Ollongren is a member of several societies of computer science; astronomy, including the International Astronomical Union; and astronautics.
+Ollongren was a member of several societies of computer science; astronomy, including the International Astronomical Union; and astronautics.

 SETI

 After his retirement, he became interested in the academic debate on the Search for ExtraTerrestrial Intelligence (SETI), within the International Astronautical Academy.
 In particular, he wrote several studies in the field of interstellar communication with extraterrestrials.
 He also developed a new version of Lincos, a universally comprehensible language based on logic for the purpose of communication with extraterrestrial intelligence.
-His major contribution to this field is his book, Astrolinguistics, was published by Springer in 2013.
+His major contribution to this field was his book, Astrolinguistics, that was published by Springer in 2013.